 - “[Pence] argues that his policy of excluding Syrian refugees is based not on nationality and thus is not discriminatory, but is based solely on the threat he thinks they pose to the safety of residents of Indiana.
 But that’s the equivalent of his saying (not that he does say) that he wants to forbid black people to settle in Indiana not because they’re black but because he’s afraid of them, and since race is therefore not his motive he isn’t discriminating.”

 - “As far as can be determined from public sources, no Syrian refugees have been arrested or prosecuted for terrorist acts or attempts in the United States.”

 From 1973-2015, Posner published a total of 64 books (counting separately each edition of several of his legal treatises).

-1 After Scalia’s death in February 2016, Posner derided the posthumous praise that had been directed toward the newly deceased Justice.
+After Supreme Court Justice Antonin Scalia’s death in February 2016, Posner derided the posthumous praise that had been directed toward the newly deceased Justice.
 “I think the Supreme Court is at a nadir,” wrote Posner.
 “The Justices are far too uniform in background, and I don’t think there are any real stars among them; the last real star, Robert Jackson, died more than 60 years ago.
 I regard the posthumous encomia for Scalia as absurd.”